msupply-foundation/msupply_docs/content/docs/programs/immunizations.md

 - Click `OK` once you are happy with your changes
   - You will be redirected to the detail view for your new Immunization Program
-- OR: Click `Cancel` at any time to revert your changes
+- OR: Click `Cancel` to close the window if you've changed your mind

 ## Deleting an Immunization Program